MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/share/2016-04-12-ignite-phoenix.markdown

 <div class="video-wrapper"><iframe width="560" height="315" src="https://www.youtube.com/embed/YKqre-waCI8?rel=0" frameborder="0" allowfullscreen></iframe></div>

+**Special thanks to Raoul Encinas for telling me about Ignite and inviting me to submit, and to Todd Weinstein, who coached me through the whole process."

 In the weeks leading up to Ignite, I didn't think too much about the reality of speaking in front of so many people.
 I also didn't realize how personal my little speech would be and how vulnerable I would feel delivering it.
 Like a song idea in its infancy, I let no one hear me rehearse and only two people had seen the script I wrote: my assigned speaking coach and my awesome friend, [Will Mejia&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://elevatingideas.com), who designed the slides (and the MWM logo).
 Not even my wife really knew what I was cooking up.

 ### Nerves